m5stack/aws-iot-kit-tutorials/workshop/content/Smart thermostat/Data sync/_index.en.md

 temperatureHandler.dataLength = sizeof(float);
 ```

-The code above defines a new variable called temperatureHandler of type `jsonStruct_t` that we use as a tool for packing individual key-value pairs.
-This makes the key-value pairs available for use in IoT Core device shadow and indicating the callback function to use (if any) should a new "desired" message arrive for the indicated **pKey**.
-This example defines a new device shadow key **temperature**, setting an initial **pData** to the value of the `temperature` variable, and indicating it is of type `SHADOW_JSON_FLOAT`.
+The code above defines a new variable called temperatureHandler of type `jsonStruct_t` that we use as a tool to pack individual key-value pairs.
+This makes the key-value pairs available for use in IoT Core device shadow and indicates the callback function to use (if any) should a new "desired" message arrive for the indicated **pKey**.
+This example defines a new device shadow key **temperature**, sets an initial **pData** to the value of the `temperature` variable, and indicates it is of type `SHADOW_JSON_FLOAT`.
 These structs are used later when registering shadow delta behavior and publishing the "reported" values up to IoT Core.

 ```C
 rc = aws_iot_shadow_register_delta(&iotCoreClient, &roomOccupancyActuator);
 ```

 The example above registers the delta behavior with the AWS IoT Device SDK.
-It passes the reference to the initialized SDK client and the `jsonStruct_t` that represents the key-value pair to which we want to respond to changes.
+It passes the reference to the initialized SDK client and the `jsonStruct_t` that represents the key-value pair whose changes we want to respond to.
 The example registers the **roomOccupancyActuator** so when the client gets a new shadow update from the cloud that includes a new value for `state.desired.roomOccupancy`, the callback function defined in the actuator is processed.

 ```C
 MPU6886_GetTempData(&temperature);